Vincent Scully

-Biography
+Early life and education

 Born and raised in New Haven, Connecticut, Scully attended Hillhouse High School.
-At the age of 16, he entered Yale University.
-He earned his BA degree from Yale in 1940, his M.A. in 1947, and his PhD in 1949.
+At the age of 16, he entered Yale University, where he earned his B.A. in 1940, his M.A. in 1947, and his PhD in 1949.
 At Yale, he was a member of the Elizabethan Club and a member of Jonathan Edwards College.

+Career

-He taught classes at Yale from 1947, often to packed lecture rooms.
+He taught at Yale from 1947, often to packed lecture rooms.
 He was also a distinguished visiting professor at the University of Miami.
 Scully officially retired from Yale in 1991, but continued giving courses there and at the University of Miami.
 He announced in 2009, however, at the age of 89, that he was no longer well enough to continue teaching.

 Scully's early advocacy was critical to the emergence of both Louis I. Kahn and Robert Venturi as important 20th-century architects.
 Scully was a fierce critic of the 1963 destruction of New York's original Pennsylvania Station, memorably writing of it that, "One entered the city like a god.
 One scuttles in now like a rat."
 Scully was involved in the preservation of Olana, Frederic Church's home in upstate New York, publishing an article on its significance and endangerment in the May 1965 issue of Progressive Architecture.

-In 1983 Lorna Pegram produced and directed two films presented by Scully.
+In 1983, Lorna Pegram produced and directed two films presented by Scully.
 The films were for the Met and WNET and based around art at the Met.

+Death

 Scully died on November 30, 2017, at his home in Lynchburg, Virginia, aged 97.
 The cause of death was complications of Parkinson's disease.